Is Buying Land and Building a House Cheaper?

 Constructing your house for less money depends on several factors.
 These could be the type of house you want to build, or where you want your house built, or how big or small you want your house to be, or simply how much you want to modify it.

 Overall, there are three basic kinds of house builds that you can choose from when constructing your own home.

 These homes bear a lot of similarities with manufactured homes.
-Like manufactured homes, modular homes are also built at another place.
-But, instead of transporting the whole house to the home’s location, these homes are transported in pieces.
-Another difference between them and manufactured homes is that they are fixed on a permanent foundation and cannot be moved to another place.
+Like manufactured homes, modular homes are also built at another location.
+But, instead of transporting the whole house to the home’s location, these homes are transported in modular sections.

 Site-built or stick-built houses are the most expensive kinds of builds among the three.
 Location built houses are those homes that are built on their permanent location.

-It is important to consider the additional cost that comes with building your own house.
-These expenditures include landscaping, getting new appliances for your home, getting the place hooked with new utilities like water, electricity, and waste.
+It is important to consider the additional costs that come with building your own house.
+These expenditures include:

-Before you decide whether you should get yourself into this entire ordeal, you should ask yourself some questions.
+Before you decide whether you should get yourself into this project, you should ask yourself some questions.